It’s a brand-new year ladies and gentlemen, a brand-new year.

 Now we’ve finished wishing for everyone else’s year to be ‘happy’, it’s time to switch it back on ourselves for the moment and figure out how we can take the right steps to ensure our own year is a positive one…

-This time last year I hosted a vision board workshop and as much as I enjoyed the experience of empowering others to fill their future selves with goals, motivation and hope, I realised the reason I decided to host the workshop in the first place was because I too needed a piece of the pie.
-Only thing was, I was so busy facilitating the workshop that sadly I didn’t get a chance to create my own vision board – classic example of not following our own example.
+This time last year I hosted a vison board workshop and as much as I enjoyed the experience of empowering others to fill their future selves with goals, motivation and hope, I realised the reason I decided to host the workshop in the first place was because I too needed a piece of the pie.
+Only thing was I was so busy facilitating the workshop that sadly I didn’t get a chance to create my own vision board- classic example of not following our own example and a lesson we can all check in with ourselves on from time to time.

 This year my approach to the new year was slightly different and so instead of hosting another, I made the decision to attend a vision board workshop and focus on me and just me.
-What’s more I genuinely forgot to take my phone along (which is a big thing for me as I usually document pretty much everything through photos/video and social media) and so for the first twenty minutes or so I was experiencing ever so slight withdrawal, however soon realised that this was a sign and was meant to be – I had no distractions for the next three hours, whilst I focused on my year ahead, my wellbeing and my goals for the future – pure liberation!
+What’s more I genuinely forgot to take my phone along (which is a big thing for me as I usually document pretty much everything through photos/video and social media) and so for the first twenty minutes or so I was experiencing ever so slight withdrawals, however soon realised that this was a sign and was meant to be that I had no distractions for the next three hours, whilst I focused, yes focused on my year ahead, my wellbeing and my goals for the future – Pure liberation!

-For those who have never come across a vision board, it is basically a way of goal setting and documenting your visions for the year ahead and these can be both personally and in business.
-It’s your board so it can contain whatever resonates with you, for example you may want to travel more in 2020, self-develop in a particular area or renovate your home.
-You could have a material goal, such as that dream car or to de-clutter, re-vamp your image and replace your entire wardrobe.
+For those who have never come across a vision board, it is basically a way of goal setting and documenting- in a creative way-your visions for the year ahead and these can be both personally and in business.
+Its your board so it can contain whatever resonates with you, for example you may want to travel more in 2020, self -develop in a particular area or renovate your home.
+You could have a material goal, such as that dream car or to de-clutter, re vamp your image and replace your entire wardrobe.

 Before I knew it, I had a pretty impressive A3 sized board filled with colourful images and positive affirmations!
-It seems that my goals without even really realising it prior to attending the workshop are to fill my 2020 with more travel, healthier food, country hikes and creativity.
+It seems that my goals without even really realising it prior to attending the workshop are to fill my 2020 with more travel, healthier food, country hikes and creativity- as a summary.

 Look out 2020 here we come!